 Study Abroad Orientation Meetings

-The OSA organizes two mandatory orientation sessions toward the end of the semester: 1) a general orientation meeting covering Pomona’s study abroad procedures and policies, and 2) a program-specific meeting for Pomona Programs.
+The OSA organizes two mandatory orientation sessions toward the end of the semester: 1) a general orientation meeting covering Pomona’s study abroad procedures and policies, and 2) a program-specific meeting for approved programs.
 Absences may be excused only because of conflicts with a scheduled course activity or because of participation in a varsity game.
 Students should submit a written request for an excused absence before the orientation session.
 Students with excused absences will receive a written make-up assignment from the OSA.
 Orientation Packets with program information are distributed at the program-specific meetings.

 Other Claremont Colleges Students